 Find the Garden Shed stencil HERE

 Yep.
-I really think this pallet porch was just the right touch!
+I really think these deck boards were just the right touch!

-Which tie in so nicely with the pallet adirondack chairs as well!
+Which tie in so nicely with the pallet adirondack chairs as well, don’t you think?

 So is the little pallet garden shed finally complete?!